Thinking About the

 - AF joystick works diagonally and moves the focus point quickly

 - High magnification EVF matching the Panasonic G9 and other market leaders (same resolution as the E-M1 Mark II’s EVF, but unlike the G9’s higher-res OLED panel it has zero distortion and no resolution change during focus acquisition, which I think is a better set of compromises)

 - Sturdier eye cup

 And that’s just what I’ve noticed so far.

 Do these things add up to $1,000 of extra value over the E-M1 Mark II?
 I don’t know yet, but as strange as it sounds, these are the sorts of improvements that I think resonate with the professional photographers to whom the E-M1X is targeted.

 As much as it’s frustrating for the majority of its customers (since this camera is not for them), Olympus knows what its target market cares about.
-Average users buy features, pros buy reliability.
-Pay attention to how they’re marketing the camera: they're not focusing on the features, they're focusing on the camera’s “absolute confidence”.
+Amateurs buy features, pros buy reliability.
+Pay attention to how they’re marketing the camera…it’s not focusing on the features, it’s focusing on the camera’s “absolute confidence”.